apakhbari/CheatSheets/Orchestration/Kubernetes/logging-plan/README.md

 ##### 2) Index sets & daily separation (per-day indices)
 - Graylog stores messages into index sets.
 Each index set has a rotation strategy (time-based, size-based, or the new data-tiering optimizing strategy).
 You can configure rotation to rotate every day (ISO8601 P1D) so new indices are created per day.
 That achieves your “divide logs by day” requirement.
 Then retention policy deletes old indices after your retention window.

+1. Go to System → Indices → Create index set
+2. Name it k8s-logs-daily
+3. Rotation strategy: Index Time
+4. Rotation period: P1D (daily)
+5. Retention: delete after N indices/days (example: keep 30 daily indices)
-How to set daily rotation:
+6. Assign Streams to this index set
-- `System → Indices` → edit your index set (or create a new index set) → Rotation & Retention → choose rotation strategy Index Time (or Data Tiering with a daily period) and set rotation period to `P1D`.
-Set retention strategy to `Delete` and `max number of indices` to keep N days.
-Example: keep 30 daily indices → keeps ~30 days.
+7. This ensures logs are split per day, per cluster/namespace stream
+> You can also attach multiple streams to the same index set if retention is identical.

 ### E) Enrichment & routing (pipelines)
 - Use pipeline rules to normalize fields (e.g., rename `_kubernetes_namespace_name` to `namespace`) or to `route_to_stream("project-foo")` by logic.
 Graylog docs recommend pipelines for richer transformations (and will deprecate some stream rule patterns in future).
 Use pipelines for complex routing/enrichment.